ethanfuerst/imdb-ratings-dashboard/README.md

 ## TODO:

+- [x] one hot encoding for genres
+  - [ ] Figure out threshold of records for the ML model (for one-hot columns, what is the number of records that each column must contain when compared to the length of the df.
+Is it 10 percent?)
 - [ ] look in to [APIs](http://www.omdbapi.com/)
 - [ ] learn more about Plotly and Dash and create visualizations
 - [ ] create ML model to predict my scores